Hugelschaffer egg curve and surface

 Analogous to the previous example, a {\sc H\" ugelsch\" affer} egg-shaped curve model can be generated according to the profiles of egg-shaped pipe sewers obtained through composition of circular arcs with the shape index $B/L=2/3$ or $B/L=3/4$ as given in \cite{Tables 2006}.

 { }

 $\,$ $\Box$

-In recent years, the application of {\sc H\" ugelsch\" affer} models, as well as other mathematical models for describing the shape of eggs - ovoid forms (curves and surfaces) in the poultry industry and food engineering is on the rise, as evident from papers \cite{BEggC 2018}, \cite{Heck 2008}, \cite{UTEP 2022}, \cite{VMCh 2021}, \cite{Milojevic 2020}, \cite{EggCurve 2017}, \cite{EggCurve 2018}, \cite{EggCurve 2019}, \cite{Narushin 2020a}, \cite{Narushin 2020b}, \cite{Narushin 2021a}, \cite{Narushin 2021b}, \cite{Narushin 2021c}, \cite{Narushin 2021d}, \cite{Narushin 2022}.
+In recent years, the application of {\sc H\" ugelsch\" affer} models, as well as other mathematical models for describing the shape of eggs - ovoid forms (curves and surfaces) in the poultry industry and food engineering is on the rise, as evident from papers \cite{BEggC 2018}, \cite{Heck 2008}, \cite{UTEP 2022}, \cite{VMCh 2021}, \cite{Milojevic 2020}, \cite{EggCurve 2017} -- \cite{Narushin 2022b}.

 The reason for the use of the {\sc H\" ugelsch\" affer} egg-shaped curve model is its presentation as a non-destructive oomorphological model when calculating the area of a planar curve $\mathcal{A}$ and the volume $V$ and the surface area $S$ of a 3D egg surface \cite{Narushin 2020b}, \cite{Narushin 2021d}, \cite{Narushin 2022}.
+Note that "oomorphological models" is used as a substitute for "egg-shaped models" \cite{Kostin 1977}.
 The authors Narushin et al. used 2D digital images of egg contours to obtain concrete values for the parameters $L=2a$, $B=2b$ and $w$, \cite{Narushin 2020a}, \cite{Narushin 2020b}.
-According to \cite{Narushin 2020b} the typical length of a hen egg varies between $5$ and $7$ cm, and the ratio of parameters $B$ and $L$ which is called the shape index $SI=B/L$ varies between $0.70$ and $0.78$ .
+According to \cite{Narushin 2020b} the typical length of a hen egg varies between $5$ and $7$~cm, and the ratio of parameters $B$ and $L$ which is called the shape index $SI=B/L$ varies between $0.70$ and $0.78$.
 Based on this data and digital imaging of hen eggs Narushin et al. reached the conclusion that the parameter $w$ has a minimum value of $0.021$ and a maximum value of $0.249$ (\cite{Narushin 2020b}, see Table~1).
 Note that in paper \cite{Milojevic 2020} and \cite{Severa 2013}, the authors consider other ranges for the values of parameters $B$ and $L$.

-The formulae from the second section of this paper produce correct results for the area of a planar curve $\mathcal{A}$ -- formula $(8)$, the volume $V\!$ -- formula $(19)$ and the surface area~$\cal S$ of a 3D egg surface -- formula $(20)$.
+The formulae from the second section of this paper produce correct results for the area of a planar curve $\mathcal{A}$ -- formula (\ref{Aegg}), the volume $V\!$ -- formula (\ref{Volume}) and the surface area~$\cal S$ of a 3D egg surface -- formula $(12)$.
 In the following several numerical examples, a comparison of these formulae with approximative formulae from works \cite{Narushin 2020a}, \cite{Narushin 2020b} and \cite{Narushin 2021a} is given.

 \textbf{Numerical example 2}: In the paper \cite{Narushin 2021a}, the case where $L=2a=6\,cm$, $B/L=0.775$ and $w/L=0.125$ was considered.
 In this case, the parameters $a$, $b$ and $w$ for the {\sc H\" ugelsch\" affer} egg-shaped curve model have the following values: $a=L/2=3\,cm$, $b=B/2=4.65/2=2.325\,cm$ and $w=L/8=0.75\,cm$.
 Based on the approximative formula given by the authors of \cite{Narushin 2021a}: $\mathcal{A}rea=0.118B^2+0.637LB+0.014L^2$ the area of the plane curve $\mathcal{A}rea=20.827755\,cm^2$ was obtained.
 The same authors, in paper \cite{Narushin 2020b}, utilizing Simpson's rule with three points, obtained an approximate value for the area of the plane curve $\mathcal{A}_{Simpson}=21.062316\,cm^2.$ Comparing these values with the values obtained using formulae (\ref{Case_1_S_1}) and (\ref{Case_1_S_2}) as exact results: